 - QoE Measurement Collection for VR services.

-For DASH, MTSI, VR, the QoE measurement collection is supported in RRC_CONNECTED state only, unless the application data is delivered via MBS broadcast communication service.
+For DASH, MTSI, VR, the QoE measurement collection is supported in RRC_CONNECTED state only, unless the application data is delivered via MBS communication service, which may include RRC_INACTIVE and/or RRC_IDLE states.

 The QoE Measurement Collection function supports collection of QoE measurements for MBS communication service.
 The measurement collection is supported for the following two communication service types: